-Everybody was affected by Covid-19 and the lockdown in one way or another.
-I wanted to find out how changes in diet and lifestyle can help mood, stress and other wellbeing factors.
+Everybody was affected by Covid-19 and the worldwide lockdown in one way or another.
+I wanted to find out how changes in diet and lifestyle can help mood, stress, focus and other wellbeing factors.

-At the beginning of April, here in the UK we three weeks into lockdown and reports of mental health issues, increased stress and anxiety were on the rise.
-I wanted to help people on a larger scale and thought of a study, which took all my work into account.
+At the beginning of April, here in the UK we were three weeks into lockdown and reports of mental health issues, increased stress and anxiety were on the rise.
+My aim was to help people on a larger scale and I thought of a study, which took all my work with clients into account.

 It seems that I hit a nerve - within 24hrs more than 100 people from all over the world had signed up for a three week study.
 The majority was obviously from the UK, but there were people in New Zealand, the US, Australia and Europe.
 That gave me some insight on how people in other countries and at different stages of the lockdown dealt with the changes they were going through.

 As a nutritionist, it made sense to start with a food list, mainly every-day-foods but all of those contained specific vitamins and nutrients which have shown a positive impact on brain health, mood, nerves and energy levels